serval-uni-lu/clarification-competition/README.md

     def run(self, env: ClarificationEnvironment, problem) -> str:
         # Your clarification algorithm here
 ```
 where `env.llm(...)` and `env.ask_human(...)` help you to interact with LLMs and (simulated) users.
 A problem typically contains a prompt with a Python function to be implemented.
-The goal is to implement an algorithm that interacts effectively with the environment to produce a coding solution to given problem.
+The goal is to implement an algorithm that interacts effectively with the environment to produce a coding solution to a given problem.

 **How to get started?** Participation is simple: Fork our repository, implement a new clarification algorithm (a single Python file), and create a pull request.